ProtocolONE/ptah-docs/content/docs/add-section.md

 Ptah Builder allows you to create and adjust the content of your web-page and automatically saves all changes.

 The sidebar on the left gives you access to all web-elements of your landing page.
-We call this the Settings Panel.
+We call this the **Settings Panel**.
 The Settings Panel allows you to view and adjust Properties of any object you have already added.
 You can learn more about [objects properties](/docs/edit-section).

-After you make a change on Settings Panel the content on the right on Preview Area will be updated.
+After you make a change on Settings Panel the content on the right on **Preview Area** will be updated.

 ## Add a new section
 ***

 {{< hint >}}
-Click the *Add section icon* in Settings Panel and select a desired section from the preview thumbs list.
+Click the *Add section button* in Settings Panel and select a desired section from the preview thumbs list.

 Now you can [change the entire content](/docs/edit-section) of the selected section in Preview Area.
 {{< /hint >}}